ekkynovrizalam/calculate_commit_github/README.md

 The tool is designed to be simple to use.
 By default, it will use the settings from your `config.yaml` and count only unique commits, excluding merges.

-If `time_ranges` are defined in `config.yaml`, the script will automatically run a separate analysis for each time period.
+If `time_ranges` are defined in `config.yaml`, the script will automatically run a separate analysis for each time period across all configured repositories.

 ### **Basic Analysis**

-To run a standard analysis on the repository defined in `config.yaml`:
+To run a standard analysis on the repository(ies) defined in `config.yaml`:

 ```bash
 python3 commit_calculator.py